wtsia/Blog-Site/roverblog/content/posts/Scalability.md

 - want property of sticky sessions
 - to ensure saving the session, have the LB insert a cookie that allows it to remember the user is in server 1
 - stick db on web server itself
-- persistent actions arent saved in other servers unless LB sends the user to the same server
+- persistent actions aren't saved in other servers unless LB sends the user to the same server
 - in this example, LB needs to be done in code
 - would be done with switches, so have 2 switches
 - power goes out?